hibacha/learn-k8s-monitoring/PREP.md

 ## Dependencies to install before course

-### Kuberentes 101 dependencies
+### Kuberentes previous course dependencies

-Assuming you already participated in 101, you should already have the following:
+Assuming you already participated in other Kubernetes courses, you should already have the following:

 * gcloud SDK
 * kubectl
 * Docker

+## Dependencies new to this course

 ### Install envtpl